munin-monitoring/PyMunin3/README.md

 ## Download

 New versions are released on [PyPI](https://pypi.python.org/pypi/PyMunin3) (the Python Package Index) periodically.
-You can download the latest development version of the code from [GitHub](https://github.com/penguinpee/PyMunin3) either in [ZIP](https://github.com/penguinpee/PyMunin3/zipball/master) or [TAR](https://github.com/penguinpee/PyMunin3/tarball/master) format.

-You can also get the latest development version of the code by cloning the Git repository for the project:
+You can get the latest development version of the code by cloning the Git repository for the project:

 ```bash
 git clone git://github.com/penguinpee/PyMunin3